Wilsbert12/ML_OPs_Rakuten_Challenge/README.md

 1. Create feature branch from main
 2. Make changes and test locally using Docker containers
-3. Ensure all ML scripts, API endpoints, and monitoring work in containerized environment ⭐ **NEW**
+3. Ensure all ML scripts, API endpoints, and monitoring work in containerized environment
 4. Update documentation as needed
 5. Submit pull request with detailed description
 6. Ensure all tests pass and DAGs execute successfully

-## Future Enhancements ⭐ UPDATED
+## Future Enhancements

 - **API security with tokens**: Implement authentication and authorization for production endpoints
 - **Kubernetes deployment**: Container orchestration at scale with automatic scaling and high availability